-Extended school year (ESY) services are special education and related services that are provided to a student with a disability beyond the regular school year in accordance with the child's Individualized Education Program (IEP).
-The need for ESY services must be determined annually on an individual basis by the individualized education program (IEP) team.
+Extended school year (ESY) services are special education and related services that are provided to a student with a disability beyond the regular school year in accordance with the student's Individualized Education Program (IEP).
+The need for ESY services must be determined annually on an individual basis by the student's IEP team.